34th Bollens-Ries-Hoffenberg Lecture

 I am an Assistant Professor in the Department of Political Science at UCLA.
 My broad research interests are in the fields of political methodology and political behavior.
 My current research […]

-Jonathan Homola is an Assistant Professor in the Department of Political Science.
+Jonathan Homola is an Associate Professor in the Department of Political Science.
 Most of his research deals with questions of representation and electoral preferences.
 More specifically, his work mostly falls […]

 Michael Waterstone, a nationally recognized expert in disability and civil rights law, has been named dean of UCLA School of Law.
 The appointment brings Waterstone back to his alma mater: […]